 The Debt Management Policy formally establishes parameters for issuing debt and managing a debt portfolio which encompass the City's specific capital improvement needs, its ability to repay financial obligations, and the existing legal, economic, financial and debt market conditions.
-The policies outlined in the Debt Management Policy are not goals or a list of rules to be applied toward the City's debt issuance; rather, these policies should be utilized as tools to ensure that adequate financial resources are available to support the City's long-term capital needs and align with the City's goals.
+The policies outlined in the Debt Management Policy ensure that adequate financial resources are available to support the City's long-term capital needs and align with the City's goals.
 Specifically, the policies outlined in this document are intended to assist the City in the following:

-- A. Evaluating critical debt issuance options - B. Promoting sound financial managementand that the issuance of debt is consistent with policy goals and objectives and the capital plan or budget of the City - C. Provide accurate and timely information on financial conditions - D. Maintaining appropriate capital assets for present and future needs - E. Protecting and enhancing the City's credit rating - F. Ensuring the legal use of City bonding authority through an effective system of financial security and internal controls to ensure that debt proceeds will be directed to the intended use in accordance with all applicable statutory and policy requirements
+- A. Evaluating critical debt issuance options - B. Promoting sound financial management and that the issuance of debt is consistent with policy goals and objectives and the capital plan or budget of the City - C. Provide accurate and timely information on financial conditions - D. Maintaining appropriate capital assets for present and future needs - E. Protecting and enhancing the City's credit rating - F. Ensuring the legal use of City bonding authority through an effective system of financial security and internal controls to ensure that debt proceeds will be directed to the intended use in accordance with all applicable statutory and policy requirements